Medium/dynamite/README.md

             // data.result is an array of posts whose hash key is `post1` })

+The result of the query will be a DynamoResult object with a `result` property for the result set.

+DynamoResult also has two methods:

++ hasNext(): boolean

+Returns whether there are remaining results for this query.

++ next(): Promise.&lt;DynamoResult&gt;

+Executes a new query that fetches the next page of results.

-There exist a variety of methods that refine and restrict the returned set of results that operate on the indexed range key, which in our sample case is `column`.
+There are also a variety of methods that refine and restrict the returned set of results that operate on the indexed range key, which in our sample case is `column`.

 #### getCount()